 In other words, dandelion breaks down and essentially flushes fat deposits from the liver to improve its functioning and increase bile production.
 If you’re interested in a fruity way to support liver health, read my other blog, 3 Interesting Reasons to Eat Papaya Seeds.

 Likewise, dandelions provide plenty of dietary fiber that keeps you regular and promotes healthy probiotics.
 The plant has long been used in herbal medicine to treat constipation and other digestive problems.
-It’s from the bitter compounds, which is good for you liver.
+It’s from the bitter compounds, which is good for your liver.

 2. It’s Highly Nutritious

 When eaten raw or cooked, dandelion greens are a stellar source of vitamins A, C, and K, and they even contain vitamin E, natural folate, and a variety of B vitamins.
 Surprisingly, dandelions have more beta carotene (which is converted to vitamin A in your body) than carrots and sweet potatoes, two foods that are orange in color and therefore known to have beta carotene.
-Again, dandelions out carotene both of those!
+Again, dandelions out-carotene both of those!

-You’ll also get a generous supply of crucial minerals, like iron, MAGNESIUM, calcium, and potassium with every serving.
+You’ll also get a generous supply of crucial minerals, like iron, magnesium, calcium, and potassium with every serving.

 3. It’s a Good Source of Antioxidants

 You can thank the dandelion’s bitter taste for its antioxidant properties.
-If you can get used to more bitter foods (and less sugary ones), then your detox pathways that operate in your liver will thank you with better health!
+If you can get used to more bitter foods (and less sugary ones), then your detox pathways that operate in your liver will thank you for better health!
 If dandelions are too bitter for your palate at first, pair them with something sweet, or add salt, vinegar or goat cheese to them.

 These bitter compounds can neutralize free radicals and help improve the functioning of your immune system.
 Antioxidants also operate as a blood cleanser that strains and filters out the toxins in your blood, and they reduce your risk of developing diseases and showing signs of aging on your skin.

-4. It Can Aid Weight Loss
+4. It Can Aid in Weight Loss

 5. It Fights Inflammation